NUbots/NUbots/module/localisation/FieldLocalisationSRIF/README.md

 - `message::localisation::Field` — planar `Hfw`, `(x, y, yaw)` covariance, `uncertainty` (its trace), hypothesis `particles`, and `cost` (mean chordal angular residual of the associated rays [rad])
 - NUsight graphs for pose, uncertainty, cost and association count, at `DEBUG` log level

+NUsight's localisation view draws the `(x, y)` covariance as a 3σ uncertainty ellipse on the field, toggled by **Debug → Uncertainty**.
+That is the signal worth watching live: it inflates on a fall and shrinks as vision re-acquires, so a pose drifting while the ellipse stays small is the signature of a filter that is confidently wrong. `particles` are drawn on the same view when the hypothesis bank is enabled.

 ## Dependencies